Scaling up food production: 12 dos and don’ts

 Resources are available for small startups who need the temporary help of experts.
 Learning from others and planning ahead can help them avoid common pitfalls of scale-up.
 With that in mind, we offer 12 lessons for a successful scale-up.

-1. DO adjust your formula for the larger scale.
+1. DO adjust your formula for scaling-up food production.

 Formula scale-up is not as simple as multiplying.
 In a home kitchen, you can double or triple a recipe and still use the same ingredients, measuring tools, and baking time.
-But when a yield increases from 10 to 2,000 pounds, things change:
+But when a yield increases from 10 to 2,000 pounds while scaling up food production, things change:

 - Ingredients may not behave in the same way, so they may need to be adjusted or changed to achieve the desired result.